 - Rhythmical Intention: Rhythmical Intention is a unique way of facilitation in conductive education that engages the student’s mental readiness to complete coordinated voluntary movements.
 Physical tasks are verbalized rhythmically to prepare the student mentally to approach the action and break complex movements into a motor plan.

 - Facilitation: Facilitation in conductive education is any support given to help a student successfully complete a task.
-This can come in many different forms including manual or hands on support from a conductor, the equipment that is selected and utilized, the words and rhythm provided to aid in coordination, and also the motivation that only a group setting can provide.
+This can come in many different forms including manual or hands-on support from a conductor, the equipment that is selected and utilized, the words and rhythm provided to aid in coordination, and also the motivation that only a group setting can provide.

 - Task Series: Each day the students participate in several task series within a group of their peers which focuses on developing specific motor skills in various positions.
-The conductor teacher leads the tasks to help the child learn how they can break down and intend their movements in order to develop their voluntary movements and motor coordination, improving overall functional independence.
+The conductor-teacher leads the tasks to help the child learn how they can break down and intend their movements in order to develop their voluntary movements and motor coordination, improving overall functional independence.

 - Daily Routine: The conductive education daily routine covers every age appropriate activity which is a part of the student's daily life.
 The routine includes activities such as developing motor, self-care, playing, and academic skills within the group setting.

-- Curriculum: Conductive education helps these students build their cognitive skills and helps them learn to use alternate strategies to accomplish common motor tasks such as sitting, standing, walking, dressing, eating.
+- Curriculum: Conductive education helps these students build their cognitive skills and helps them learn to use alternate strategies to accomplish common motor tasks such as sitting, standing, walking, dressing, and eating.

 - Family Involvement: Conductive education is for the whole family.
 Prior to and throughout a student’s participation in the program, parents and caregivers are encouraged to engage in a collaborative partnership in their child’s learning and are welcomed into the classroom.
 Post-enrollment the conductor team will share progress with the family and advise on how to best assist in transferring what is learned in the classroom into the home and community settings.